Project Flower: History

-In February 1979, the monarchy of Mohammed Reza Pahlavi was overthrown in the Iranian Revolution, and Project Flower ended.
+On 11 February 1979, the monarchy of Mohammed Reza Pahlavi was overthrown in the Iranian Revolution, and Project Flower ended.
 The Israeli engineers and defense officials returned to Israel and all the blueprints and diagrams of the weapons systems were sent back via diplomatic courier.

-Fraud

-According to a very senior source in the Israeli Ministry of Defence, the weapons deal with Iran were fraudulent.
-With each of the six joint projects, the Israelis planned to deceive the Iranians by providing them only an outdated version of the weapon in question, while using Iranian money to build a new generation for Israel's exclusive use.

 Yaakov Shapiro, the Defense Ministry official in charge of coordinating the negotiations with Iran from 1975 to 1978, recalls: "In Iran they treated us like kings.
 We did business with them on a stunning scale.
 Without the ties with Iran, we would not have had the money to develop weaponry that is today in the front line of the defense of the State of Israel."

+Israel's Secret War in Iran book

+Three decades after the overthrow of the Pahlavi and the closure of the project, a book titled "Israel's Secret War in Iran" was published by Ronen Bergman, a senior political and military analyst for Yedioth Ahronoth, Israel's largest paid newspaper.
+Bergman had a conversation with a Senior official in the Israeli Ministry of Defense who worked during this project.

+While Pahlavi's authorities were happy with this project and its advancement away from the eyes of the US in their view, Israel had carefully duped Pahlavi to secure its interests.
+According to Israel's plan, during this project, contrary to what Iran's top officials think, Iran would only achieve obsolete technology.